hn374/Developer-Notes/React/RoadToReact.md

 Integration tests help us figure out if these units work well together.

 An end-to-end test simulates a real life scenario, such as the login flow for a web application.

+Jest allows snapshot tests, which lets you take a snapshot of your rendered component, run it against future captures and be notified of changes.
+It only tests the differences of the rendered output without heavy maintenance costs.